 Block Pop-ups: Pop-ups are typically a nuisance and while they don’t necessarily impact your privacy, it’s possible for a pop-up to execute potentially malicious scripts when opened, which could put your data at risk.
 Keep this feature turned on.

-Do Not Track: This feature requests websites that normally track your activity on the site for the next time you visit to not track you at all.
+Prevent Cross-Site Tracking: This feature requests websites that normally track your activity on the site for the next time you visit to not track you at all.
 Since it’s up to the website to honor this request, this option is hit or miss, but enable it anyways if privacy is important to you.

-Block Cookies: These aren’t the tasty cookies you’d eat at grandma’s house; these are little files that track your sign-in information and keep you logged into websites.
+Block All Cookies: These aren’t the tasty cookies you’d eat at grandma’s house; these are little files that track your sign-in information and keep you logged into websites.
 For a more secure and private experience, consider limiting cookies, but remember, some websites require them.